Is Your Relationship Falling Apart?

 You're looking for better communication.
 And much more than that, you're hoping to rebuild the connection with one another- and maybe make it better than ever.
 You want to figure out what happened, to heal from the past, and keep things from getting this bad again in the future.
 Maybe you've read all the self-help books on relationships, read all the blogs, asked your friends for advice, and nothing worked.

-Does it seem possible?
-To have the kind of relationship where you call your spouse your best friend?
+Are you ready to get your relationship back on track?
+To have the kind of marriage where you call your spouse your best friend?
 To go to bed feeling intimately connected and cherished by the person next to you?
 To know that whatever life brings, you can trust your spouse to be there?

 Don't waste another day being stuck in this terrible, lonely pattern.
 There can be happiness again - you just need to learn the steps to a new dance.
 I can help.